ahmedbesbes/playground/README.md

 # Playground 🧪

-Playground is a **streamlit** application that allows you to tinker with machine learning models from your browser: if you're a machine learning practitioner you should definitely try it out :wink:
+Playground is a **streamlit** application that allows you to tinker with machine learning models from your browser.

+So if you're a data science practitioner you should definitely try it out :wink:

 _This app is inspired by the great Tensorflow [playground](https://playground.tensorflow.org/).
 The only difference here is that it addresses classical machine learning models_